-Geoffrey Decker is a native of Shawnee Mission, Kansas, and began studying horn in middle school in 1976 with James Funkhouser of the Kansas City Philharmonic and Kansas City Symphony.
+Geoffrey Decker is a native of Shawnee Mission, Kansas, and began playing cornet in fifth grade.
+He began studying horn in middle school in 1976 with James Funkhouser of the Kansas City Philharmonic and, later, the Kansas City Symphony.
 After high school, he studied horn with David Bushouse and conducting with George Lawner and Zuohuang Chen at the University of Kansas.
-While at KU, he played in the Lawrence Symphony Orchestra and the Lawrence Chamber Players in Lawrence, Kansas.
-After completing the B.A. degree in Music at KU in 1986, with an emphasis in Music History, he came to DeKalb in 1988, completing the M.S. degree in Computer Science at Northern Illinois University in 1990.
-He then returned to Kansas City, Missouri, to work as a professional computer programmer with Kemper Service Company.
+While at KU, he played in the KU Symphony Orchestra, the KU Symphonic Band, KU Marching Jayhawks and in the KU Wind Ensemble.
+He was a member of the horn sections of both the Lawrence Symphony Orchestra and the Lawrence Chamber Players in Lawrence, Kansas.
+In 1985, he pledged the music fraternity Phi Mu Alpha Sinfonia with the Xi Chapter at the University of Kansas.